qtile/qtile/docs/manual/config/index.rst

       - ``True``
       - If things like steam games want to auto-minimize themselves when losing focus, should we respect this or not?
+    * - ``x11_fake_transparency``
+      - ``False``
+      - When set to ``True``, this enables "pseudotransparency" which means that transparency in bars and widgets will be emulated by copying the desktop image to the background of the bar/widget.
+This is primarily useful if you wish to use the ``Systray`` widget with a semi-transparent background.

 Testing your configuration